 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct one to two months out for a garden-facing room.
 Skip if you have kids; the adults-only policy and designer-quiet ethos are consistent.